sunpy/sunpy/docs/tutorial/maps.rst

     # This avoids repeating code in the example source code that is actually displayed.
     import sunpy.map
     import sunpy.data.sample
+    from astropy.coordinates import SkyCoord
+    import astropy.units as u
     my_map = sunpy.map.Map(sunpy.data.sample.AIA_171_IMAGE)

 In the :ref:`creating-maps` section, you learned how to generate a quicklook summary of a Map.